 Accessing articles in the Library & from home

 Some articles come from sources that are freely available on the web.
 You don't need to sign in to read these, whether you're inside the Library or at home.

-To access an article, click on the 'View online' link.
+To access an article, click on the 'Full text available online' link.
 A new window or tab will open with links to the different site or sites that host the article.
 Options for earlier/later versions of the journal (if it has changed its name, for example) may also display.
 Choose one of the links to open your article.
-You'll be prompted to sign in again and agree to the conditions of access.
+If you are at home, you'll be prompted to sign in using your State Library card and family name and agree to the conditions of access.

 Usually the links will take you directly to the article.
 Sometimes the link will go to the home page of the journal or the table of contents for an issue.
 In these cases, you'll need to find the specific article within that journal.

 More ways to find articles

 Some of the Library's eresources aren’t included in the Articles search.
 To search for more articles, ebooks, newspapers and streamed audio and video, have a look at the full range of eresources we offer.
 You can also use the A-Z databases list to explore the Library's subscription databases.

 We also have a large collection of journals and magazines that are only available in print format.
 You can search for these titles in the catalogue, but you won't be able to search for the articles within the journals without physically browsing through copies.